QuEST: Low-bit Diffusion Model Quantization via Efficient Selective Finetuning: Methodology

 \subsection{Preliminaries}

 The quantization process for a single value $x$ in a vector can be formulated as:

 where $\hat{x}$ is the quantized integer result, $\text{round}(\cdot)$ represents rounding algorithms such as the round-to-nearest operator \cite{brecq} and AdaRound \cite{adaround}, $s$ is referred to as the scaling factor and $Z$ is the zero-point. $\text{clamp}$ is the function that clamps values into the range of $[q_{min}, q_{max}]$, which is determined by the bit-width.
-Reversely, transforming the quantized values back into the full-precision form is formulated as:
+Reversely, transforming the quantized values back into the full-precision form is:

 This is denoted as the dequantization process.
-The quantization and dequantization processes are performed on both model weights and layer outputs (also termed as 'activation').
-Equation \ref{eq:quantize} indicates that the quantization error is composed of two factors: The clipping error produced by range clamping and the rounding error caused by the rounding function, where they exhibit a trade-off relationship \cite{brecq}.
-While previous approaches strive for an optimal balance between the two errors, they neglect the intrinsic mechanisms in quantized diffusion models.
-In the next section, we investigate three properties of diffusion models that relate to quantization performance and show why typical quantization methods tend to fail.
+The quantization and dequantization processes are performed on both model weights and layer outputs (also termed as 'activation'). \cref{eq:quantize} indicates that the quantization error is composed of two factors: the clipping error produced by range clamping and the rounding error caused by the rounding function, where they exhibit a trade-off relationship \cite{brecq}.
+While previous approaches strive for an optimal balance between the two errors, they neglect the intrinsic characteristics in quantized diffusion models.
+In the following sections, we first examine the current challenges in diffusion model quantization and outline our finetuning motivation, providing theoretical justification.
+We then identify two properties that enable efficient finetuning, forming the basis of our proposed method.